-When getting the sprayer out to control weeds on grass reseeds there is an opportunity to add a foliar fertiliser to improve weed control and ensure long term sucess of the new ley.
+When getting the sprayer out to control grassland weeds, there is an opportunity to add a foliar fertiliser to improve weed control and ensure the long term success of the sward.

-The effectiveness of herbicides on grass reseeds can be improved if a foliar fertiliser is tank mixed with the herbicide.
+The effectiveness of herbicides on grassland can be improved if a foliar fertiliser is tank-mixed with the herbicide.
 The foliar fertiliser works by stimulating the weeds to grow more actively, which results in more of the active ingredient being taken up by the weeds.

 Weed infestation of paddocks and pastures often causes a dramatic drop in both yield and quality with even a moderate infestation could result in losses of over 1 tonne dry matter per ha.
 Docks, nettles and thistles are most damaging, especially in established swards although other weeds such as chickweed or buttercup can often be a problem in newer swards.

 The ideal time to apply herbicides is when the weeds are actively growing and in the case of docks and thistles should be during the rosette stage before the flower stem has extended.
 Silage crops should be sprayed around 2 weeks before cutting to allow time for systemic herbicides to be translocated into the roots to achieve full control.